 - Medication Errors

-If you or a loved one have suffered as a result of sepsis related medical negligence, please contact our specialist medical negligence solicitors who’ll give you legal advice, evaluate whether or not you are entitled to sepsis compensation.
+If you or a loved one suffered avoidable harm as a result of sepsis-related medical negligence, please contact our solicitors.
+They are specialists who’ll give you the needed legal advice, and make a thorough evaluation of your claim.
+This to be sure your claims are valid and that you are entitled to a sepsis compensation.
+If this is the case, you can be sure of quality legal representation.

 Making A Sepsis Claim

-We must therefore be able to demonstrate that the treatment you received was negligent and that you or your loved one have suffered as a result.
-This means that we have to establish that another medical professional would not have acted in the same way as yours did under the same circumstances.
+We must therefore be able to demonstrate that the treatment you received was negligent.
+But importantly, we have to show that you or your loved one have suffered because of the treatment received.

 By this, we have to prove the following;

-In establishing liability, we show that the medical professional had a duty of care towards you but breached that duty of care through actions, inactions or substandard care which fell below acceptable medical standard.
+In establishing liability, we show that your doctor had a duty of care towards you but failed in that duty.
+This may through actions, inactions or substandard care which fell below acceptable medical standards.
+We have to show that another medical professional would not have made the same mistakes under the same circumstances.

-By demonstrating causation on the other hand, we have to show a causal link between the negligent treatment received and the harm you suffered.
+By demonstrating causation, we have to show a causal link between the negligent treatment received and the harm you suffered.
 This simply means that we need to prove that the negligent action of the medical professional is the direct cause of your suffering, harm, complication, psychological trauma or other damages which you may have experienced.

 If we only establish liability without demonstrating causation or vice versa, then we have not successfully proven your case.
 Both parts therefore have to be proven to win your case.